cmu-mars/cmu-robotics/documents/p2-cp3.md

 ## Test Data

 No specific test data will be required for this challenge problem, other than that sent in response to the th/ready endpoint.
+The candidate maps will be delivered for inspection by Lincoln Labs.
+The maps will include (a) the graph of waypoints, indicating their location in meters from an origin, (b) properties associated with each edge and node (including whether it is a charging station, the lighting conditions along the path, and the crowdedness of the corridors).

+>TODO: Need to be clear about what is known by the DAS (definitely waypoints and locations) and what is not (e.g., do we know up front the properties of the map - if not, which ones are hidden from us?)

 ## Test Parameters